josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - `Create<TState>(TState, CStringSequenceCreationAction<TState>, Nullable<Int32>[]?)`: Creates an instance
   of `CStringSequence` using the specified creation action and optional array of nullable integers.
+- `Create(ReadOnlySpan<Char>)`: Creates an instance of `CStringSequence` using the specified buffer of a UTF-8 sequence.
+- `Parse(String?)`: Creates an instance of `CStringSequence` using the specified buffer of a UTF-8 sequence.
+- `Parse(String?, out Boolean)`: Creates an instance of `CStringSequence` using the specified buffer of a UTF-8 sequence.

 ## Extensions